VoltaicC/Fun-Little-Projects/typingFun/readme.md

-Made this to win a competition in class
+Made this to win a competition in class.

+Automatically does your typing test on typing.com VERY FAST

 stories.py is just what I copied from https://www.typing.com/bootstrap/lesson/typing/en/385.443.js